GidiRabi/OS_Ex1/README.md

 # README

-This README provides detailed instructions and information about various aspects of the project.
+This README provides detailed instructions and information about various aspects of the project mostly explaining each question.

 ## Table of Contents